PacktPublishing/Modern-Computer-Architecture-and-Organization-Second-Edition/Chapter11/README.md

-__Modern Computer Architecture and Organization__, by Jim Ledin.
-Published by Packt Publishing.
-# Chapter 11 - The RISC-V Architecture and Instruction Set
+__Modern Computer Architecture and Organization Second Edition__, by Jim Ledin.
+Published by Packt Publishing.# Chapter 11 - The RISC-V Architecture and Instruction Set

 This chapter introduces the exciting, relatively new RISC-V (pronounced *risk five*) processor architecture and its instruction set.
 RISC-V is a completely open source specification for a